sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 - Continue abstracting complexity (example: views vs tables) unless necessary to expose it
 - Build new setup features to make it easier to track a variety of other use cases, like with regex capture groups
-- Explore what "quick set up" insights might be possible the first moment a customer uses insights
+- Explore what quick-to-set-up insights might be possible the first moment a customer uses insights

-#### "Tracking" Use Case Needs
+#### Tracking Use Case Needs

 A major use case for Code Insights is tracking migrations and similar efforts.
 There are a number of core features we've learned are valuable to users that we have yet to build.